Restored Order of the Sacraments of Initiation Information

 - In the fall of year 1, baptized children prepare for and celebrate their First Reconciliation.

 - In the spring of year 1, families will begin working through the confirmation component of the in-home study program.

 - Children and their families will continue working with confirmation while beginning their study on the Eucharist in preparation for their First Communion & Confirmation Mass in the spring.

 Those children who celebrated their First Reconciliation last Fall (2017), will prepare for the Sacraments of Confirmation and First Communion (Restored Order) this school year (2018-19).
 They will celebrate those sacraments at one Mass during the Easter Season of 2019.
 The exact dates for those celebrations are determined by the Archdiocese and should be available to us by early fall.
 Families must be registered members of Most Precious Blood parish.
 If you need to register in the parish, please click here.

 Guidelines : Who can celebrate the sacraments of Confirmation & First Communion?

-- All baptized MPB children in 3rd grade or above (August 2017) AND
+- All baptized MPB children in 3rd grade or above (by August 2018) who have celebrated their First Reconciliation AND

 - Whose parents attend the scheduled parent meeting AND